 - You used only your own equipment and materials to complete the job.

 Hire an Experienced Workers’ Compensation Attorney

 If you’ve been injured on the job in Illinois, you should consult with an attorney to determine your eligibility for workers’ compensation benefits.
 Even if you’ve been told by your employer that you are an independent contractor, you should still consult with an attorney to determine whether workers’ compensation will cover your injuries.
 At Foote, Mielke, Chavez & O’Neil, LLC, our experienced workers’ compensation attorneys are here to help you obtain full compensation for your injuries.
 When you come to us for assistance, we will do everything we can to ensure that you are properly compensated for your work-related injuries.
-Please contact us today to schedule a free consultation.
+Please contact us today to schedule a consultation.